Bayesian nonparametric sparse VAR models: A sparse Bayesian VAR model

-The common component $\mathbb{P}_0$ favours sparsity by shrinking coefficients toward zero, as in standard Bayesian Lasso, i.e.
+The random measure $\mathbb{P}_0$ favours sparsity by shrinking coefficients toward zero, as in standard Bayesian Lasso, i.e.

-where $\delta_{\{\bm{\psi}_0\}}(\bm{\psi})$ denotes the Dirac measure indicating that the random vector $\bm{\psi}$ has a degenerate distribution with mass at the location $\bm{\psi}_0$, and $\mathcal{G}S(\gamma,\tau|\nu,p,s,n)$ is a Gamma scale-shape distribution with parameters $\nu$, $p$, $s$ and $n$ (see Appendix \ref{AppPrior}).
+where $\delta_{\{\bm{\theta}^{\ast}\}}(\bm{\theta})$ denotes the Dirac measure indicating that the random vector $\bm{\theta}$ has a degenerate distribution with mass at the location $\bm{\theta}^{\ast}$, and $\mathcal{G}S(\gamma,\tau|\nu,p,s,n)$ is a Gamma scale-shape distribution with parameters $\nu$, $p$, $s$ and $n$ (see Appendix \ref{AppPrior}).

-The block-specific component, $\mathbb{P}_i$, $i>0$, is a DP prior (DPP), which shrinks coefficients toward multiple non-zero locations and induces a random partition of the parameter space and a parameter clustering effect (see, \cite{Hir02}, \cite{GriffinSteel2011}, \cite{Bas13}), i.e.
+The random measure, $\mathbb{P}_i$, $i>0$, is a DP prior (DPP), which induces a random partition of the parameter space and a parameter clustering effect (see, \cite{Hir02}, \cite{GriffinSteel2011}, \cite{Bas13}), and shrinks coefficients toward multiple non-zero locations, i.e.

 where $\tilde{\alpha}$ and $H$ are the DPP concentration parameter and base measure, respectively.
 See Appendix \ref{AppPrior} for a definition of DPP.
 For the mixing parameter $\pi_i$, we assume a Beta distribution, $\pi_i \overset{i.i.d.}{\sim} \Beta(\pi_i| 1,\alpha_i)$.